mooseyscountrygarden.com » garden activities« Russell Lupins | Variegated Mallow »

 Salvia Horminum

-This annual is sometimes known in seed catalogues as annual Clary Sage, which is a pity as it is nothing like the Clary Sage that I grow.
+This annual Salvia is sometimes known in seed catalogues as annual Clary Sage, which is a pity as it is nothing like the Clary Sage that I grow.
 There are three colours - white, pink and deep blue.

 These were some of the very first seeds that I grew so easily and transplanted without a single failure.
 A gardener should always treasure those first successes.
 A friend had the three colours growing in her garden and I'd always admired them.